useHotkeys

 );

-Additionally useHotkeys returns a checkHotkeyState function which you can use to checked if any hotkey is currently pressed.
+Additionally, useHotkeys returns a checkHotkeyState function which you can use to check if any hotkey is currently pressed.
 You can then use its returned boolean value to conditionally render content based on the state.
 It's possible to use this function result without passing a callback for the hotkey.

 const { checkHotkeyState } = useHotkeys({ "Shift + b": null });